-Rebecca Yarros was a successful contemporary romance author for more than a decade before Fourth Wing made her a household name.
-If you discovered her through the Empyrean series and are wondering what else she's written — she has a substantial backlist of contemporary romance, including some of the most emotionally devastating sports and military romances in the genre.
+Rebecca Yarros was a successful contemporary romance author for nearly a decade before Fourth Wing made her a household name.
+If you discovered her through the Empyrean series and are wondering what else she's written — she has a substantial backlist of contemporary romance, including some of the most emotionally devastating military and small-town romances in the genre.
 Here's every Rebecca Yarros book in reading order, organised by series.

 The Empyrean Series (Romantasy)